darrenjacoby/tailwindcss-fl/README.md

 ### Fin

-Feature requests, questions, found a bug that demands a complaint? [@ to the person](https://twitter.com/withjacoby) who has already spent too much time building this.
+Feature requests, questions, found a bug that demands a complaint? [@ the person](https://twitter.com/withjacoby) who has already spent too much time building this.